VeriFIT/mata/AUTOMATAFORMAT.md

 ```

 ## Special formulas over symbols and transducer track names.
 The user may parse symbol token strings in a specific way.
-They may be SMT formulas or some special king of fomulas, such as `a"x=y"` specifying that the two transducer tracks read the same symbol...
+They may be SMT formulas or some special kind of formulas, such as `a"x=y"` specifying that the two transducer tracks read the same symbol...

 ```
 @AFA-intervals